 If you’re a new landlord or you didn’t realize your landlord tasks should include checkups on your property, here are a few maintenance tasks to add to your essential checklist.
 Keep in mind that many of these activities are year-round and not limited solely to move-in and move-out.

-Whether monthly, quarterly, or on a customized schedule that works best for your Farmington Hills property, treat for pests.
+Whether monthly, quarterly, or on a customized schedule that works best for your Farmington Hills rental property, treat for pests.
 Your tenants shouldn’t deal with bugs or rodents in your rental property.
 Set up a schedule to prevent pest invasions.
 Whether it's ants or wasps in the summer or squirrels in your attic in the winter, routine pest prevention is essential to providing a comfortable home.

 Text Smoke and Carbon Monoxide Detectors